Q: Can I eat cruciferous vegetables (e.g. cabbage, kale, cauliflower, broccoli) if I've had my thyroid removed OR are taking thyroxin tablets?

 A: It is not necessary to eliminate cruciferous vegetables from the diet in this case but rather, to limit intake so that it falls into a reasonable range.
 In fact, they are incredibly nutritious for all sorts of reasons and offer a powerful insurance against a wide range of cancers, incidentally also protecting against thyroid cancer.

-In other words, at moderate consumption levels of cruciferous vegetables, the effect of their goitrogenic properties can be overcome by an increased dietary intake of iodine.
+In other words, at moderate consumption levels of cruciferous vegetables, the effect of their goitrogenic properties can be overcome by increasing your intake of iodine.

 Nutrition from cruciferous